• Get Out Hide Out Help Out Fight

 • Jimmy Carter’s Compromise

-1979.
-President Carter convenes an emergency domestic summit in the midst of an energy crisis.
-The restless President and his staff secretly visit an average American household in an industrial town, but the surprise trip leads to a dangerous collision between his administration and two working-class families.
+During a domestic summit in the midst of an energy crisis, President Jimmy Carter secretly visits an American household, leading to a dangerous collision between his administration and two working-class families.
 Jimmy Carter’s Compromise uses historical narrative to ask questions about how we balance personal and social dreams in America.
 (Commissioned by the NYC-based DreamLab, dir.
 Niegel Smith.
 Semi-finalist, National Playwrights Conference, O’Neill Theater Center, 2014.)

 Other & older projects